 ~ Fluffy Lemon-Pepper Rice for Fish & Seafood ~

-When I was in high school, one of my favorite meals was served in the cafeteria every Friday: fish sticks with stewed tomatoes, white rice and peas.
-The entire meal went so well together, with each component complimenting all of the others, and I just loved it.
+Back in high school, one of my favorite cafeteria meals was served every Friday: fish sticks with stewed tomatoes, white rice and peas.
+The entire meal went so well together, with each component complimenting all the others.
 I could never quite understand my classmates who chose the french fries option to go with their fish, stewed tomatoes and peas!

 6 cups water, minus 6 tablespoons water